 This guide is designed to assist students interested in learning about fake news.
 In this guide, you will find resources that will assist you in finding and evaluating various news sources, as well as tips and resources for conducting research on fake news itself.

-Recently, there has been much discussion in the media about the concept of fake news.
+Over the last few years, discussion about the concept of fake news has increased in several areas, including in the media and in education settings.
 The concept of fake news is not new, but social media and the internet have greatly changed how and where people get their information.